 Sprinkle with Parmesan cheese.
 I should have used a little more cheese on this layer.

-Sprinkle with another layer of Parmesan cheese.
+Add another layer of eggplant.

-Layer the final layer of eggplant.
+Add the third layer of eggplant.

 Here the Eggplant Parmesan is finished.
-Yum.

 Betty’s Fried Eggplant has always been one of the most sumptuous recipes we’ve ever eaten.
 Probably due to all the cheese.